-The “donut hole” coverage gap requires beneficiaries to pay substantially more for their drugs when they have reached a certain level of spending, and it was included in the standard benefit design by the law that originally established the Part D program.
-While a few plans offer some coverage in the donut hole, most beneficiaries who reach the gap will experience increased costs.
+The “donut hole” coverage gap required beneficiaries to pay substantially more for their drugs when they reached a certain level of spending and was included in the standard benefit design of the law that originally established the Part D program.

-The coverage gap ends when a beneficiary has spent a total of $5,100 not counting premium costs.
-At this point, catastrophic coverage begins and the beneficiary pays either five percent of qualified costs, or a copayment of $3.40 for a generic or preferred drug and $8.30 for other drugs, whichever is greater, for the remainder of the year.
-In calculating total spending, the full price of brand-name drugs is counted (not just the price paid by the beneficiary at a 65 percent discount), but for generic drugs, only the portion of costs paid by the beneficiary is counted.
+The coverage gap ends when a beneficiary has spent a total of $7,050 not counting premium costs.
+At this point, catastrophic coverage begins, and the beneficiary pays either five percent of qualified costs, or a copayment of $3.95 for a generic or preferred drug and $9.85 for other drugs, whichever is greater, for the remainder of the year.